Metlink is committed to making public transport accessible and convenient for all passengers.

 - The collective weight of the wheelchair/mobility scooter, passenger and helper on the ramp must not exceed 300kg

 - Once your wheelchair or mobility device is in the wheelchair area on our vehicles, the brakes must be applied and the power (if applicable) must be switched off

 - Wheelchairs and mobility devices must be in a safe and good working condition

 - Luggage and bags must not be attached to the wheelchair/mobility scooter, especially when using the ramp

-- If you use a folding wheelchair you must be accompanied by enough helpers to allow you to travel safely, including getting onto the trains, changing trains where necessary and leaving the train at your destination.
-Your helper(s) must store the folded wheelchair if necessary
+- If you use a folding wheelchair or and mobility device you must be accompanied by enough carers to allow you to travel safely, including getting onto the trains, changing trains where necessary and leaving the train at your destination.
+Your carer(s) must store the folded wheelchair if necessary

-- Wheelchairs/mobility scooters must be secured in the allocated space using the restraints with wheelchair brakes applied.
+- Wheelchairs and mobility devices must be secured in the allocated space using the restraints with wheelchair brakes applied.
 In the case of powered aids, the power is to be switched off

 Access to train services is affected by three considerations: